3neti/ayuda-docs/docs/system.md

 ## Multi-Layer Architecture

-SADP is built on a modular, multi-layer architecture that separates concerns and enables independent scaling of each component.
+UDDF is built on a modular, multi-layer architecture that separates concerns and enables independent scaling of each component.

 ## System Layers